 For example, is sitting on "lots of cash" risky?

 It depends on one's view of inflation.
 The question is where is the analysis and calculus of this risk?
-After all inflation is a risk which can be known and calculated with far more accuracy than the vague risks to the Dow index brought up in the email.
+After all, inflation is a risk that can be known and calculated with far more accuracy than the vague risks to the Dow index brought up in the email.

 "This time is different"

 Could not agree with you more – indeed the cycles of history while repetitive always take on a different form in each iteration.

 For example, there are some articles on Amvona.com that talk about a little problem with about 7 trillion in US-originated RMBS and the related demise of clear ownership rights in real property.

 If true this would be a unique and "different" risk in a way not seen before in the US (real property laws are the foundation of our democracy).
 Is the risk to the securities market of this greater than the civil war?
 Not sure.

 The author has made the opinions boldly and with confidence going back almost two years when the thought was unimaginable that people may be paying on a mortgage that will never lead to clear title to their properties.